heptarch/heptarch.github.io/drafts/tarkovsky.md

 the great director's final effects---books, journals, polaroids, etc.---managed by his son Andrei and the ambiguous functionaries in his employ.
-Andrei was in Mykonos for the summer, so his instructions reached me through various intermediaries: "Categorize by year---anomalies---1097."
+Andrei was in Mykonos for the summer, and his instructions reached me, garbled, perhaps, by various intermediaries: "Categorize by year---anomalies---1097."
 The retired film theorist, the cinematographer, the three administrative assistants, the Portuguese graduate student in comparative literature and visual culture, even the janitor, all offered different